naslabsec/naslabsec.github.io/content/writeups/go_sweeper.md

 This raises the difficulty of the challenge because certain elements like iframes and frames are blocked, and the other headers restrict cross-origin actions.
 For instance, if we redirect the bot to _[https://naslabsec.it/pwn](https://naslabsec.it/pwn)_ and attempt to make a GET/POST request to _[https://gosweeper.challs.open.ecsc2024.it/board](https://gosweeper.challs.open.ecsc2024.it/board)_, the browser will block it.

-The solution here relies on leveraging XsLeak techniques, where we need to construct a side channel to obtain a leak from the bot.
+The solution here relies on leveraging XS-Leak (Cross-site leak) techniques, where we need to construct a side channel to obtain a leak from the bot.
 However, there isn't much more we can do, as the Cross-Origin-Opener-Policy header enhances isolation.
 For instance, if we open a cross-origin window from https://naslabsec.it to https://gosweeper.challs.open.ecsc2024.it/board, we can't even close it from the page where we opened it.
-Therefore, most XsLeaks techniques can't be effectively applied.
+Therefore, most XSLeaks techniques can't be effectively applied.

 The technique to transform the bot into an oracle here begins with the observation that the loading times of the `/board` route increase after hitting a bomb.
 We can verify this behavior with the following code: